 Best Nakiri Knife of 2021

 The Shun Premier is a high-quality blade and comes razor sharp right out of the box.
-This forged knife is well-balanced, with the center of mass just about a quarter of an inch toward the blade, which also makes it easier to control.
+This forged knife is well-balanced, with the center of mass just about a quarter of an inch toward the blade, making it easier to control.
 It proved again and again that it could handle all of the chopping tests that we put it through.
 It is comfortable to hold, and the hammered Damascus finish also makes for an aesthetically pleasing product.

 The TUO Osprey chops above its price point.
 Ours came razor sharp right out of the box.
 It dispatched hard vegetables like carrots with ease and was gentle enough on herbs that we didn't notice much bruising.
-The full-tang blade gives this knife a hefty feel, and it is well-balanced, reducing the amount of effort that was required to chop.
+The full-tang blade gives this knife a hefty feel, and it is well-balanced, reducing the amount of effort required to chop.
 The bolster is large and gently sloped, making it easy to find a comfortable grip.

 Similar to other knives in its class, this one typically comes at a premium price.
 It also requires a high degree of care so that the edge doesn't get dinged, and the handle doesn't appear to be fully waterproof, so it will weather over time.
 If you prefer a knife that feels light but doesn't sacrifice performance, you can't go wrong with this one.

-The Yoshihiro VG-10 gets the job done.
+The Yoshihiro VG-10 16 Layer Hammered Damascus gets the job done.
 If you are a fan of western-style handles, this knife combines the best of a razor-sharp nakiri with a grip one might find on a chef's knife.
 This full-tang model is well-balanced, with a center point about a half-inch toward the blade.
 It is lightweight overall and has a slender blade that moves through onions and herbs with ease.

 The Wusthof Classic Hollow Edge is a mini package that does mighty work.
-The blade is short, thin, and generally low-profile, meaning that it is ideal for people with small hands.
+The blade is short, thin, and generally low-profile, which is ideal for people with small hands.
 It's a very sharp knife that can handle vegetables a couple of inches in diameter.
 It is also comfortable to hold (though it might be more challenging for those with larger hands).
 The triple-riveted, synthetic polyoxyethylene handle is highly durable as well.